 Young Artist Pipeline

-Lincoln Center's Young Artist Pipeline is an arts training program for middle school students interested in developing their craft in a chosen art form, learning about the professional arts world, and potentially auditioning for and attending a vocational screened arts high school.
-Pipeline seeks to address the opportunity gap that many students experience due to the prohibitive cost of training in the arts.
-Please note this program is only available to sixth-grade students, with preference given to students attending a Title 1 school in District 3.
+Lincoln Center's Young Artist Pipeline is a foundational arts training program for middle school students interested in developing craft and technique in a chosen performing art form (dance, instrumental music, or theater), learning about the professional arts world, and preparing for auditions for NYC screened arts high school.
+Pipeline seeks to address the opportunity gap due to the prohibitive cost of training in the arts.

 Questions?
 Please reach out to the Lincoln Center team at [email protected] or 212-875-5080.